shentt67/SecureReID/README.md

-# SecureReID: Privacy-Preserving Anonymization for Person Re-Identification (TIFS 2024)
+# SecureReID: Privacy-Preserving Anonymization for Person Re-Identification

 **The official pytorch implementation of "SecureReID: Privacy-Preserving Anonymization for Person Re-Identification" (TIFS 2024).**